 - The debtor has the obligation to inform his/ her bank of any modification or suppression of the mandate.

-- The creditor can deliver his orders until the day before the due date, but subject to respecting the time defined by the bank (cut-off).
+- The creditor can submit payment orders up to the day before the execution date, subject to the cut-off time defined by the clearing house (to ensure payments are process the next day, orders must be submitted to SlimPay before 3am UTC).

 - The maximum period of bank's returns is 3 days* after the due date.